Colorado Springs - Olympic City USA

 Colorado Springs is the second largest city in the state.
 Visitors travel world-wide to enjoy the area's astonishing beauty and more than 55 unique museums, cultural and natural attractions.
-Colorado Springs boasts more than 300 days of blue skies a year, sits at an elevation of 6,035 feet, and is home to Pikes Peak, Garden of the Gods, and the US Air Force Academy.
+Colorado Springs boasts 300 days of blue skies a year, sits at an elevation of 6,035 feet, and is home to Pikes Peak, Garden of the Gods, the U.S. Air Force Academy and the U.S. Olympic & Paralympic Museum.
 Adventure awaits around every corner.
-The Pikes Peak area offers lake and river fishing, ATVing, mountain biking, rafting, rock climbing, golfing, caving, hiking, zip-lining and ice skating.
+The Pikes Peak area offers lake and river fishing, ATVing, mountain biking, rafting, rock-climbing, golfing, caving, hiking, zip-lining and ice skating.

-Colorado Springs' most scenic drive is up Pikes Peak!
+One of Colorado Springs' most scenic drives is up Pikes Peak - America's Mountain!

 Outdoor Adventures in Colorado Springs